Becky139/mutts-cuts/TESTING.md

 ## Unresolved Issues

 1. HTML5 date input does not disable for weekends.
-A Javascript solution is needed to prevent an appointment being created/edited for a Saturday or Sunday when the business is closed.
+A Javascript solution is needed to prevent an appointment from being created/edited for a Saturday or Sunday when the business is closed.

-2. Issue #28 - Extend allauth signup to include request for phone and address fields set up in Profile table.
+2. Issue #28 - Extend allauth signup to include requests for phone and address fields set up in Profile table.
 (This table has a one to one link to default allauth User.
-This solution is a prerequsite to #8, #9, #10, #11
+This solution is a prerequisite to #8, #9, #10, #11

 3. User Story - As a logged in user I can view a page so that I can see my personal account details by individual field.
 4. User story - As a logged in user I can click a button so that I can change my personal account details by individual field.